jeffreyigims/deploy_ci_cd/TestAutomationLab.md

 3. Selenium is a tool that allows us to test our application from end-to-end to ensure our appliction is functioning the way we expect it to.
 The tool includes a web driver so we can simulate our tests like how a user would interact with our app.

-4. Add `gem 'selenium-webdriver'` to your gem file.
+4. Add `gem 'selenium-webdriver'` to your gem file, and run `bundle install`.

 5. Create a file called `selenium_tests.rb` in the test directory of your app and paste in the following contents: